ayakael/build/apk/v3.15/main/dotnet-3.1/README.md

    blobs/Runtime/3.1.20-alpine.3.15 while installer expects them in 3.1.20.
    This patches <dotnet/installer>/src/redist/targets/GenerateLayout.targets
    to point to actual path.
-## applications-insights_fix-net40-location.patch
-   Because paths on Linux are case sensitive.
-Applications insights looks for <dotnet/applications-insights>/src/Core/Managed/net40 in net40 while the repo has a Net40.
-Patch moves whatever is in Net40 to net40.
-## build_coreclr-tools-path.patch
-   Various steps in the build process looks for ilasm in ildasm in
-   $builddir/src/dotnet-3.1/Tools/source-built/coreclr-tools/x64 while they are built to $builddir/src/dotnet-3.1/Tools/source-built/coreclr-tools.
-   This patches <dotnet/source-build> to look for ilasm and ildasm in correct path.
-## build_darc-fix-alpine.patch
-   Darc has a segmentation fault on Alpine due to not chosing the correct binary architecture.
-This patch deletes all the wrong ones so that it is forced to chose the correct one.
-See issue dotnet/source-build #1868
 ## sdk_telemetry-optout.patch
    Optouts of telemetry gathering